checkly/docs.checklyhq.com/site/content/docs/api-checks/variables.md

 like an authentication token, a specific user name or even just some specific part of the URL.
 You can use global variables to
 'DRY' up your checks and store these variables in just one place.

+## Variables and Secrets
+There are two ways to store configuration information in Checkly: Environment variables and secrets.
+Both variables and secrets are encrypted at rest and in flight.
+- **Environment variables** are used to store non-sensitive information.
+Variables are shown in plaintext when being edited, on the check result page and in logs.
+Variables can be accessed via the CLI and API.
+- **Environment secrets** allow you to store sensitive data for use in checks.
+Once saved secrets are never shown in the UI or in logs.
+The secret value cannot be accessed via the CLI or API.

+From here on, in this document, we refer to both variables and secrets as 'variables' for ease of reading, unless explicitly mentioned.

 ## Managing variables

 You can manage environment variables for API checks at two different levels: